salikadave/react-workshop-start-here/attendees/README.md

-## Hello!
+## Hello! 😀

 This folder is your space.
-You can use this folder to introduce yourself and tell us about the progress of your assignments.
+Use it to introduce yourself and tell us about the progress of your assignments.

 To add your name to this folder, you are required to create a **markdown** file by your name, eg. `JaneDoe.md`.